Del-op/del-op.github.io/_tabs/about.md

 ![Desktop View](assets/gif/196830.gif){: width="900" height="400" }

 # Hello!
 Welcome to my personal space.
 This is where I share thoughts and ideas mostly related to math, logic, physics, and computation.
 Occasionally, something less formal sneaks in.
+Some posts are primarily to educate myself about a topic, don’t assume that I know what I’m talking about!

 - My study notes can be found in the [notes](/notes) section.
 - Feel free to reach out if you have questions or just want to say hi.